w3c/wot/plugfest/2018-sept-online/README.md

     - We will provide robotics-cleaner servient through cloud (both real/simulator)
     - Basic standby time is from 10:00 to 17:00 JST on Tue, Wed and Thu.
 Please ask for support outside of these slots if necessary.

-# Services

-* OAuth2 authorization server (McCool)
-   - maybe also distribute VPN keys
-   - supported by Intel
-   - Plan A is everyone should have an internet-visible service with authentication
-   - VPN is just for emulating a local network for testing
-* Thing directory service

 # Proxies